pnnl/hexwatershed/paper.md

 In this study, we made the first attempt to develop a watershed delineation model (HexWatershed) with a set of algorithms based on the HGSD method.

 # Algorithms

-Following the traditional watershed delineation algorithms, we developed a list of algorithms for the HGSD method.
+Following the traditional watershed delineation algorithms, we developed a list of algorithms for the HGSD method [@Liao2020].
 Because these algorithms are fundamentally similar in principle, we mainly focus on the differences that were introduced in the new model.
 1. Depression filling
 Similar to traditional DEM, hexagonal DEM could potentially have local depressions when generated.
-We developed an algorithm following the method proposed by Richard Barnes, which uses the priority-flood method to fill the depressions in any grid system \citep{Barnes2014}.
+We developed an algorithm following the method proposed by Richard Barnes, which uses the priority-flood method to fill the depressions in any grid system [@Barnes2014].
 Priority-flood is an efficient algorithm to fill DEM depressions by sequentially ``flooding" the domain from the boundary inward to adjust elevations to assure that surface will drain.

 ![Depression filling](https://github.com/pnnl/hexwatershed/blob/master/example/depression_filling.png?raw=true)